edmond-chow/Website/README.md

 # Website
-Providing a webpage framework for you to construct a page more faster!
+A framework makes it simple to create pages!